 For some years now, the ESC has been striving to ensure coherence and cohesion within cardiovascular medicine, as well as to keep ahead of the game with new developments in this very dynamic field of medicine.
 In this effort, the development of syllabi and curricula has been a means to document and structure the field of cardiology.

 At the ESC, curricula are developed in a specific manner.
 The aim is to provide a framework for training and lifelong learning in cardiology and its sub-specialties.
-Beyond the production of syllabi that provide the list of topic areas included in a specialty, curricula describe characteristics and requirements for entering training in cardiology and/or sub-specialty training, as well as requirements for training centres, trainers and importantly a clear description of the assessment modalities throughout the training period and beyond.
+Beyond the production of syllabi that provide the list of topic areas included in a speciality, curricula describe characteristics and requirements for entering training in cardiology and/or sub-specialty training, as well as requirements for training centres, trainers and importantly a clear description of the assessment modalities throughout the training period and beyond.

 Curricula structures are key in the development of the educational offer, along with needs assessment and gap analysis, to ensure that educational programmes are needs-driven and relevant to its members.
 Below are listed the current syllabi and curricula developed at ESC, together with a link to the document itself.